 Hello!
 My name is Jenn Grachow.
 As a wedding and boudoir photographer, I absolutely love to work with people.
 My introduction to photography happened in grade 8.
 For science class, I chose to do a project on photography and the photographic process, so I started learning about black and white photography.
 Shooting with my mother’s 10mm camera and a 35mm camera, I visited my local high school to learn about shooting with film and developing negatives and creating images.

-There are plenty of wedding photographers out there, but there are many ways to differentiate yourself from every other wedding professional in your genre.
+There are plenty of central coast wedding photographers out there, but there are many ways to differentiate yourself from every other wedding professional in your genre.
 Part of it is my unique and friendly personality, and the other part is providing a level of customer service that is unmatched.
 Another unique part of my business is my husband who, as an illustrator, has a particular talent that we have been able to use to create unique artwork for our clients on their special day.

 It’s important to stay on top of my game, especially creatively.
 I draw inspiration for my photography from everywhere!
 I watch movies and TV shows and pay special attention to the great dramatic lighting that they use.
 Magazines, books, and the web are other great ways to be inspired.
 Of course, part of my inspiration comes from my clients themselves and the locations they’ve chosen for their photographs.
 It’s always great to make use of beautiful architecture and interior design to get the wheels spinning in my head.